CoLLEGe: Concept Embedding Generation for Large Language Models: Experiments

 \subsection{GRE Verbal Reasoning}

-\looseness=-1000 The GRE verbal reasoning task is a challenging type of question appearing in Graduate Record Examinations that not only tests the understanding of rare vocabulary but also their logical placement in a sentence.
+The GRE verbal reasoning task is a challenging type of question appearing in Graduate Record Examinations that not only tests the understanding of rare vocabulary but also their logical placement in a sentence.
 We increase the difficulty here by making each multiple choice answer an unknown vocabulary word with a few example sentences as hints.
 We test whether the CoLLEGe generated concept embeddings can directly support downstream verbal reasoning.

-\paragraph{Dataset:} \looseness=-10000 Using actual GRE practice questions from a Kaplan GRE prep book \citep{kaplan}, we design a task where a language model has to either select the top or top-2 choices for a sequence with blanks.
+\paragraph{Dataset:} Using actual GRE practice questions from a Kaplan GRE prep book \citep{kaplan}, we design a task where a language model has to either select the top or top-2 choices for a sequence with blanks.
 Examples for each of these questions are provided in Table \ref{tab:gre_dataset_examples} in Appendix \ref{appendix:gre_examples}.
 Questions were hand-annotated from the Kaplan book and details about the cleaning process can be found in Appendix \ref{appendix:data_processing}.
-We produce a high-quality selection of 43 GRE Verbal Reasoning problems with a single blank (i.e. not multi-part).
-On an version of this task without new tokens, a pretrained LLaMa-2 7B scores 75\%, which serves as an upper bound on our potential performance.
+We produce a high-quality selection of 44 GRE Verbal Reasoning problems with a single blank (i.e. not multi-part).
+No partial credit is given for selecting one of the two answers for a ``top-2" question and chance accuracy is 8.1\%.
+On a version of this task with the real word forms, not new tokens, a pretrained LLaMa-2 7B scores 75\%, which serves as an upper bound on our potential performance.